foleyb25/nuxt-3-template/README.md

 ## Add .env File

-Add in the following content as an example
+Add in the following content.
+As an example:
 ```
 TEST_KEY=
 ```